Go back to normal view

 Hymns are usually sung standing up and most prayers are said sitting down and we all stand to say the Creed (or our affirmation of faith).

 You sit to hear the first reading from the Bible and after the second hymn you stay standing to hear the Gospel reading.
 After that you sit down to hear the sermon which is usually a reflection on the Bible readings.

 Any one who is baptised and receives Holy Communion in another church is welcome to receive it here.
 If you are not baptised you can still receive a blessing from the priest.
 When the ministers are ready to administer the bread and wine the congregation will gradually walk towards the altar and form a semi-circle to receive them.
-If you wish to receive a blessing instead then take your service booklet with you, keep it in your hands and place it on your chest.
-This will indicate to the priest that you wish to receive a blessing.
+If you wish to receive a blessing instead then take your service booklet with you and this will indicate to the priest that you wish to receive a blessing.
 Once this has taken place you return to your seat and a further hymn is sung.
-This is followed by a couple of prayers.
+This is followed by prayer.

-Refreshments will then be served.
+Refreshments will be served after the service.
 Do please grab a tea or coffee!
 Feel free to chat to anyone especially one of the ministers - they will be glad to converse!